 - A fun and rewarding way for first-year students to make friends, get connected to resources, and become a part of the university and community

 What do I do with my Mentor/Mentee?

 In addition to one-on-one communication, mentors and mentees can participate in small-group meetings and scheduled workshops throughout the year that range in topic from mindfulness to the process of applying to nursing, medical, pharmacy, or graduate school, to finding research, internship, and study abroad opportunities.

 It is an opportunity for first-year students at the University of Iowa to learn from someone who has "been there, done that" – what better way to make the most of your college experience than by getting the inside line?!

 How does it work?

-WiSE matches first-year women in science, engineering, math, technology, and healthcare fields one-on-one with upper-level undergraduate women in similar majors/career paths.
+WiSE matches first-year women in Engineering majors one-on-one with upper-level undergraduate women in similar majors/career paths.

-On average, 200 undergraduate women per year participate in the mentoring program.
-One-on-one communication between mentors and mentees is essential, but we work hard to give all women a chance to interact, learn from each other, and form connections.
-Some past events include: Sunday suppers at local restaurants, pumpkin-carving party, How to Apply to Medical School seminar, lunch with faculty, touring local companies, and many more!
+On average, 60 undergraduate women per year participate in the mentoring program.
+One-on-one communication between mentors and mentees is essential, and we also work hard to give all women a chance to interact, learn from each other, and form connections.
+Some past events include: board game night, decorating cookies, painting pumpkins around Halloween, and attending an Iowa Women's Basketball game.